ibm-cloud-docs/assistant/entities.md

 ***Entities*** represent a class of object or a data type that is relevant to a user's purpose.
 By recognizing the entities that are mentioned in the user's input, the {{site.data.keyword.conversationshort}} service can choose the specific actions to take to fulfill an intent.

 <iframe class="embed-responsive-item" id="youtubeplayer0" title="Working with entities" type="text/html" width="640" height="390" src="https://www.youtube.com/embed/wyWgsF9eYc8" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>

+## Entity creation overview
+{: #entity-described}

+The key benefit of entities is that they make it possible for you to address a customer's goal in specific terms.
+For example, you might have a `#buy_something` intent.
+Obviously, you want to respond to a user's request differently depending on what the *something* is that the customer wants to buy.
+If you add a `@product` entity, you can use it to extract information from the user input about the product that the customer is interested in.
+(The `@` prepended to the entity name helps to clearly identify it as an entity.)
+You can then add multiple responses to your dialog tree with wording that differs based on the `@product` value that is detected.

+If intents represent verbs (the action a user wants to do), entities represent nouns (such as the object of, or the context for, that action).

+You can create the following types of entities:

+- **Synonym entity**: You define a category (`color`), and then one or more values in that category (`blue`), and specify several synonyms for that value (`aqua`, `navy`).

+    The service recognizes terms in the user input that exactly match the values or synonyms that you define for the entity category.
+- **Pattern entity**: You define a category (`contact_info`), and then one or more values in that category (`email`), and specify a regular expression that defines the textual pattern of mentions of that value type.
+For an `email` entity value, for example, you might want to define an expression that finds patterns such as, `text@text.com`.

+    The service looks for patterns that match the regular expression you define in the user input, and recognizes any matches as mentions of the entity category.
+- **Contextual entity**: First, you define a category (`product`), and optionally one or more values (`handbag`).
+Next, you go to the *Intents* page and mine your existing intent user examples to find and label any mentions of the entity category.
+For example, you go to the `#buy_something` intent, and find a user example that says, `I want to buy a Coach bag`.
+You label `Coach bag` as a mention of the `@product:handbag` entity.

+    The service looks for both terms that exactly match the mentions you identified, and the service evaluates the context in which the term is used.
+If the structure of the user input sentence that includes the term matches the structure of an intent user example sentence in which a mention is labeled, then the service identifies the term as an instance of the entity category.
+For example, the user input might include the utterance, `I want to buy a Gucci bag`.
+Due to the similarity of the structure of this sentence to the user example that you annotated, the service recognizes `Gucci bag` as an instance of the `@product:handbag` entity.
+- **System entity**: Entities that are prebuilt for you by IBM.
+They cover commonly used categories, such as numbers, dates, and times.
+You simply enable these system entities to start using them.

 ## Entity limits
 {: #entity-limits}